Skip to content

 • test runs in parallel with build-assets and app builds — it gates create-release but doesn’t block compilation

-• arm64 Linux produces .deb only
+• Linux produces .deb only on both arm64 and x86_64.
+AppImage is intentionally disabled.

 just cross-compile builds the Linux binaries inside a container and catches most issues, but the environments differ: